iMissile/Self.Writing/Notes/DataScience_notes.md

 # http://192.168.12.31:4242/client/#/

+# 30.06.2023
+ - [Trie](https://en.m.wikipedia.org/wiki/Trie).
+In computer science, a trie, also called digital tree or prefix tree,[1] is a type of k-ary search tree, a tree data structure used for locating specific keys from within a set.

 # 24.06.2023
 ## R
 - COOL! [seasonal: R Interface to X-13-ARIMA-SEATS](https://cran.r-project.org/web/packages/seasonal/index.html) by Dirk Eddelbuettel. Там даже ссылка на web приложение
 - [RJDemetra](https://jdemetra.github.io/rjdemetra/) is an R interface to JDemetra+, the seasonal adjustment software officially recommended` to the members of the European Statistical System (ESS) and the European System of Central Banks.
 - COOL!
 [Debugging in RStudio.
 Developing code with `browser()`](https://mjfrigaard.github.io/posts/debugging/)
+- [HDBSCAN](https://hdbscan.readthedocs.io/en/latest/how_hdbscan_works.html) is a clustering algorithm developed by Campello, Moulavi, and Sander.
+It extends DBSCAN by converting it into a hierarchical clustering algorithm, and then using a technique to extract a flat clustering based in the stability of clusters.

 ## Process mining
 - [Nirdizati](https://github.com/nirdizati).
 A dashboard-based predictive process monitoring engine